MSColab - A Flight Path Collaboration Platform¶

 Right-clicking on a message would open a context-menu giving you options to copy, edit, delete or reply to a message.

-Managing Project Versions¶
+Managing Operation Versions¶

-Working Locally on a Project¶
+Working Locally on an Operation¶

-If you want to try out your changes on a project without disturbing the common shared file.
+If you want to try out your changes on a operation without disturbing the common shared file.
 You can use the Work Locally toggle in the Mscolab main window.
 You can turn that toggle on at any time which would send you into local work mode.
-In this mode you will have a copy of the project on your system and all your changes will be made to this file.
+In this mode you will have a copy of the operation on your system and all your changes will be made to this file.
 Once you’re done with all your local work and think you’re ready to push your changes to everyone, you can use the Save to Server button.
 This would prompt you with a dialog where you can compare your local flight track and the common flight track on the server and select what you would like to keep.
 You can also fetch the common flight track to your local file at any time using the Fetch from Server button which prompts you with a similar dialog.
 You can turn the Work Locally toggle off at any points and work on the common shared file on the server.
 All your local changes are saved and you can return to them at any point by toggling the checkbox back on.

 Notes for server administrators¶